 I am Faculty of History at South Seattle College since 2022.
 Prior to my current role, I held an appointment as Faculty Fellow in the Department of Politics at New York University (beginning September 2019).
-I hold a Ph.D. candidate in the Department of Political Science at the University of Washington, where I study comparative politics, political economy, and research methodology.
-I am especially interested in comparative historical research that sits at the intersection of comparative political institutions and economic history in order to better understand long-term political development.
-My dissertation explores the role of state building and elite ideology in the development of national education systems.
+I hold a Ph.D. in Political Science from the University of Washington where I focused on comparative politics and political economy.
+My research sits at the intersection of comparative political economy, political sociology, and economic history.
+My current research explores the role of state building and elite ideologies in the development of national education systems.
 Specifically, I examine the timing and centralization of state institutions governing public education.
 I test my framework using an original cross-national historical dataset of education laws and institutions in Europe and the Americas from 1800 to 1970 in combination with historical evidence from Argentina and Chile.

 Prior to my time in Seattle, I taught 6th grade social studies and English language arts in Houston, Texas.
 I also hold a M.A. in Political Science from the University of Washington, and a B.A. in Political Science from the University of Florida.